 Curious about your Family History - we can help

-We can help you find out more about your ancestors and their descendants, the areas that they lived in, and will also provide you with a historical timeline including the major political, social and cultural events that shaped the world in which they lived
+I can help you find out more about your ancestors and their descendants, the areas that they lived in, and will also provide you with a historical timeline including the major political, social and cultural events that shaped the world in which they lived

 Review of the course, ‘Tracing Ancestors in Wales’ by Gwyneth Wilkie